-Hi, I am a computational synthetic biology researcher with a PhD in Computer Science & Artificial Intelligence, currently at MIT.
+Hi, I'm a Research Scientist at MIT working on computational synthetic biology.
+I have a PhD in Computer Science & Artificial Intelligence.

 • ude.tim@tesosidj